-Are you looking to buy a lodge at Colchester Country Park?
-Residents are able to enjoy a meticulously maintained park, set within open green spaces of parklands and generous fields.
+Colchester Country Park in Essex is a holiday development where residents are able to enjoy a meticulously maintained park, set within open green spaces of parklands and generous fields.
 With plentiful facilities and spotless amenities.
 You’ll find secluded luxury within walking distance of England’s oldest recorded town, alongside quaint villages, coastal resorts, all just a short train ride away from London and much more.

 About Colchester Country Park

 The development benefits from the natural green spaces and fresh air of the countryside.
 Boasting both privacy and a sense of community that park homes have to offer.
 Located in the heart of Essex, you are neither far away from or disturbed by the hives of activity in the town centre, and London is within easy driving distance.
 As well as being accessible to the comely coastline of both Essex and Suffolk.

 Colchester Country Park is part of the prestigious Sellers Leisure, a multi-award-winning group of privately-owned country parks across the South East.
 With a 30 year history of providing luxury, lifestyle and leisure for their park holiday homeowners in England’s most beautiful counties.
 Priding themselves on their locations, spacious pitches, facilities and amenities.

 The location benefits from excellent transport links to and from the park, with easy access to the A12 and regular buses into Colchester and nearby Railway station, where a train to London leaves every 15 minutes and takes just an hour.

 Lodge owners enjoy the privacy that comes with owning a detached property, as well as benefiting from the support of neighbours if needed.
 The park is surrounded by open green spaces, trees and parkland.
 As well as being close to a number of picturesque villages, coastal towns and attractions.

 Colchester Country Park Local Area